Skip to main content?

 Asian Coalition for Housing Rights

-The Asian Coalition is a broad coalition of grassroots community organizations, NGOs, architects and engineers currently working in 215 cities across Asia.
-ACHR was established in 1988 in response to public evictions in South Korea before the Summer Olympics; the founders started ACHR to advocate for squatters and impoverished communities that face eviction.
+The Asian Coalition for Housing Rights (ACHR) is a broad coalition of grassroots community organizations, NGOs, architects and engineers currently working in 215 cities across Asia.

-ACHR’s philosophy is simple: decent housing is a fundamental human right.
-As Asian cities have seen explosive growth in the last 25 years, large populations have been forcibly moved from city centers to make room for development.
+ACHR was established in 1988 in response to public evictions in South Korea before the Summer Olympics.
+The coalition’s philosophy is simple: decent housing is a fundamental human right.
+Unfortunately, as Asian cities have seen explosive growth in the last few decades, large populations have been forcibly moved from city centers to make room for development.

+In its 25 years of operation, ACHR has expanded to include a variety of supportive activities on many scales.
+It supports small-scale upgrades and community improvements, as well as larger city-wide initiatives.
 The work of ACHR details the significant challenges faced as the human population becomes increasingly urban, and our cities transform overnight into megacities.

 We had an opportunity to speak with The Asian Coalition for Housing Rights about their methods and strategies on Social Design Insights.
 Listen to the episode below.